mark-church/docker-pets/README.md

 #Docker Pets as a Service
+> written for `chrch/paas:1.1`

 PaaS is a simple application that's useful for testing out features of Docker Datacenter.

+If you are interested in a guide on how to demo PaaS on the Universal Control Plane then check out [this tutorial](https://github.com/mark-church/pets/blob/master/DEMO-DDC.md).

 If you are interested in contributing to Docker PaaS please check out the [Release Notes & Roadmap.](https://github.com/mark-church/docker-paas/blob/master/ROADMAP.md).